rangle/ngCourse2/handout/09-routing.md

 ## RouteData ##

 While most of the time parent components will be passing data to their children, Angular also offers a mechanism to pass additional data to components at the time of the route configuration.
 For example, besides the data that a component needs for implementing application logic, we may need to pass a flag indicating if the application runs in production environment or not.
 This can be done by using the data property of the @RouteConfig annotation.
-For example, lets modify the routing for the previous example to add `data` to `ComponentTwo`
+For example, let's modify the routing for the previous example to add `data` to `ComponentTwo`

 _app/component-two.ts_